On the classification of ALE K\"ahler manifolds: Divisorial analytic compactifications of ALE K ahler manifolds

-There exist in the literature several definitions of an ALE K\"ahler manifold, each of them imposing various fall-off conditions of the metric at infinity.
+There exist several definitions of an ALE K\"ahler manifold in the literature, each of them imposing various fall-off conditions on the metric at infinity.
 We are working in the following setting: